Probing Top Anomalous Couplings at the Tevatron and the Large Hadron Collider: Introduction

 where $\Lambda$ denotes the scale of the effective theory.
 While $\rho$ represents the anomalous chromomagnetic dipole moment of the top, $\rho'$ indicates the presence of a ($CP$-violating) chromoelectric dipole moment.
 Within the SM, $\rho'$ is non-zero only at the three-loop level and is, thus, tiny. $\rho$, on the other hand, receives a contribution at the one-loop level and is ${\cal O}(\alpha_s/\pi)$ for $\Lambda \sim m_t$.
 The evidence for a larger $\rho$ or $\rho'$ would thus be a strong indicator of new physics lurking nearby.
 Whereas both $\rho$ and $\rho'$ can, in general, be complex, note that any imaginary part thereof denotes absorptive contributions and would render the Lagrangian non-Hermitian.
 We desist from considering such a possibility.

 The phenomenological consequences of such anomalous couplings have been considered earlier in Ref. \cite{previous}.
-However, we reopen the issue in light of the improved measurements of top quark mass and $t\bar t$ cross-section.
+However, we reopen the issue in light of the improved measurements of top quark mass and $t\bar t$ cross-section and the first reported measurement of $t\bar t$ invariant mass.